-That isn’t to say Italian drivers are angels: even though it’s illegal to use your mobile (cellular) while driving many, (most?) still do.
+That isn't to say Italian drivers are angels: in particular, even though it's illegal to use your mobile (cellular/handy) while driving, many (most?) still do.

 This can make life problematic for you as a cyclist as well: I've had a driver honk his horn at me because I had stopped at a pedestrian crossing.
 And you can stop, and find that the waiting pedestrian doesn't cross — preferring to wait until the coast is completely clear.
 My advice would be to stop, but be aware of situations where you may be at risk from vehicles behind you who may not be expecting you to stop.

 Staying safe and sane